top of page

 MILK SUPPLY AND COLOSTRUM

 Women who breastfeed while pregnant often find their milk supply decreases around the fourth or fifth month (sometimes earlier than that).
 The composition of your milk will also change slightly.
-These changes are associated with normal hormonal changes during pregnancy, and nursing more frequently or pumping won’t increase production in the same way it would do if you were not pregnant.
+These changes are associated with normal hormonal changes during pregnancy, and breastfeeding more frequently or pumping won’t increase production in the same way it would do if you were not pregnant.
 If your breastfeeding baby is less than a year old, watch his weight gain to be sure he is getting enough to eat.
 It’s also not uncommon for the flavor of your milk to change.
-These changes may prompt some older toddlers to nurse less often or to wean entirely.
+These changes may prompt some older toddlers to breastfeed less often or to wean entirely.

 According to Breastfeeding Answers Made Simple, by Nancy Mohrbacher (2010), “the older breastfeeding child will not deprive the newborn of colostrum by breastfeeding during pregnancy […].
 No matter how often or long he breastfeeds, colostrum will still be available after birth for the newborn”.
 The hormones that maintain a pregnancy are found in breastmilk, but these are not harmful to the breastfeeding child.